About this book

 A little boy spends the weekend at his dad’s new apartment in this picture book about how things change when parents separate — and the important things that stay the same.

 “This home is home because my dad is here, and it’s nothing like home because my mom isn’t here,” thinks the boy in this story when he enters his dad’s new apartment for the first time.
 His dad moved out on Monday and now it’s Friday night, the start of his weekend with his dad.

 The boy and his dad follow their normal weekend routine — they eat eggs for breakfast, play cards and spend time at the park.
 And then they do the same things on Sunday.
-It is hard to say goodbye at the end of the weekend, but Dad gives his son a letter to remind him that, even if his dad can’t always be there, the boy is loved.
+It is hard to say goodbye at the end of the weekend, but Dad gives his son a letter to remind him that, even if they can’t always be together, the boy is loved.

 Naseem Hrab has written a poignant yet hopeful story, strikingly illustrated in Frank Viva’s signature style, about what happens when parents separate, and the new reality of having two homes.

 Correlates to the Common Core State Standards in English Language Arts:

 Describe how characters in a story respond to major events and challenges.

 - Nominated Governor General’s Literary Awards for Young People’s Literature — Illustrated Books, 2020

 - Winner Toronto Public Library First and Best, 2020

 - Commended Kirkus Best Picture Books of the Year, 2020